duckdb/duckdb-web/docs/sql/statements/call.md

 CALL pragma_table_info('pg_am');
 ```

-Select only the functions where the name starts with 'ST_':
+Select only the functions where the name starts with `ST_`:

 ```sql
 SELECT function_name, parameters, parameter_types, return_type